-Auto accidents happen every day, but no driver ever expects to be involved in one.
+Car accidents happen every day in Oklahoma, but most drivers probably don’t expect to be involved in a crash.
 In the wake of an accident, you may be left confused and overwhelmed, not sure what to do to move forward physically, emotionally or financially.
 That’s why knowing what to do right after a crash is so critical.

 - Remain at the scene.
 Unless you need to leave to seek emergency medical attention, you absolutely need to stay where you are.
 Leaving the scene of an accident is a serious crime in Oklahoma.